 The people who call Hamburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Hamburg include Irish, Italian, Pennsylvania German, and Polish.
+Important ancestries of people in Hamburg include Irish, Italian, Pennsylvania German, and English.

 The most common language spoken in Hamburg is English.
 Other important languages spoken here include West Germanic languages and Spanish.